lakshmishreea122003/SoulAI-Assessment/README.md

     docker run -d -p 5000:5000 flask-app
     ```
   - API should now be accessible at: http://your-ec2-public-ip:5000/
+ # Note:
+ - By any chance if the API endpoint does not work for you, kindly mail to lakshmishreea122003@gmail.com.
+I might have stopped my EC2 instance.
+I shall restart it for you.
- ### Note: When running the flask app, make sure to upload the model.pkl to AWS S3 bucket using [upload_data.py](https://github.com/lakshmishreea122003/SoulAI-Assessment/blob/main/Preprocess-Train/Components/upload_s3.py)
+ - When running the flask app, make sure to upload the model.pkl to AWS S3 bucket using [upload_data.py](https://github.com/lakshmishreea122003/SoulAI-Assessment/blob/main/Preprocess-Train/Components/upload_s3.py)